-An Effective Workforce provides systems, policies, and professional development foundations necessary to ensure a workforce is able to adopt, implement, and sustain these evidence-based practices.
+An effective workforce provides systems, policies, and professional development foundations necessary to ensure a workforce is able to adopt, implement, and sustain these evidence-based practices.

-Universal Supports are essential for all children to promote social emotional health through nurturing and responsive relationships and high quality environments.
+Universal supports are essential for all children to promote social emotional health through nurturing and responsive relationships and high-quality environments.

-Intervention which supports practices that focus on children who need individualized intensive intervention when the child’s behavior does not respond to practices from the lower levels of the pyramid.
+Intervention supports practices that focus on children who need individualized intensive intervention when the child’s behavior does not respond to practices from the lower levels of the pyramid.

 Visit www.challengingbehavior.org for more information about the Pyramid Model.